ets-einer/einer/README.md

 ```

 #### Docker

+One of the benefits of docker is that you can run anywhere.

 Make sure you have docker and docker-compose installed on your machine, then you can follow these steps: